 It was an interesting choice to have Ellie’s house looking so soft and feminine, when there’s nothing soft about her personality.
 I would imagine her living in a more modern space with lots of sharp edges.

 Ellie is played by the hilarious Christa Miller.
-She used to be on “Scrubs,” another sitcom by writer-producer Bill Lawrence.
+She used to be on Scrubs, another sitcom by writer-producer Bill Lawrence.
 Did you know that they’re married in real life and have three children together?
-I heard her say in an interview that the character of Ellie is an exaggerated version of her, and things from her real life sometimes get written into the scripts.
+In an interview she said Ellie is an exaggerated version of her, and things from her real life sometimes get written into the scripts.

 Ellie’s husband Andy is played by Ian Gomez, who is married to Nia Vardalos in real life.
 Ian and Nia starred in My Big Fat Greek Wedding together in 2002, which was based on their real-life courtship and wedding.
 Nia played herself.
 John Corbett played Ian.
 And the real Ian played Ian’s best-friend Mike (hope you followed all that!).

 Apparently I wasn’t the only viewer put off by the title of the show.
 Last year they seriously considered changing it to something for Season 2 that better described what it was about.
 Bill Lawrence joked about going with “Friends and Neighbors” as a nod to Cox’s former hit show.
 But in the end, they couldn’t come up with an alternative, so they left it.

 As a running joke, the writers began mocking the name of the show each week with a tiny headline above the title card: “It’s okay to watch a show called . . .
 Cougar Town.”
 And “Titles are hard.”

 Any other fans of Cougar Town out there?
 What’s your favorite house in the cul-de-sac?